rrainey/dropkick/README.md

 ## Credits

 This PCB design is based on several Adafruit Feather and Stemma QT sensor boards.
-Adafruit maintains a family of excellent microcontroller and sensor evalation boards and companion software.
+Adafruit maintains a family of excellent microcontroller and sensor evaluation boards and companion software.
 Support them.
 They deserve it.

 The enclosure for this project was designed using the personal edition of Fusion 360.
 Autodesk supports the Maker community through access to this epic design tool.
 Try it out.